 Over the past few months, I've lost count of the number of people who have said their hair needs cutting, from my husband to my colleagues as well as my parents.
 The craving to get a chop has been strong.
 Personally, I'm desperate to get my hair cut back into a bob.
 I want to feel like that new and improved version that always comes post-chop.
 I don't think I'd be exaggerating to say that we're all looking to hairdressers to give us back our former selves—how we looked pre-lockdown with a cherry on top.

-With this in mind, I spoke to two hairstylists—Peter Burkill and Efi Davies, the international artistic director for Toni&Guy—on the haircuts to go for now restrictions have been eased.
-Plus, they told us which cuts will make us look and feel more youthful to combat all the accelerated ageing we feel like we've undergone (even if that's not the case).
+With this in mind, I spoke to two hairstylists—Peter Burkill and Efi Davies, the international artistic director for Toni&Guy—on the haircuts to go for once heading back to salons feels more like the norm.
+Plus, they told us which cuts will make us look and feel more youthful to combat all the accelerated ageing we feel like we've undergone (although, I'm certain that's not really the case).

 First, it's important to assess your hair before you even book that appointment.
 "Unlike skincare, most people I've spoken to haven't spent as much time on their hair routine," says Burkill.
 "Before you go to the salon, leave-in conditioners and weekly masks will make your hair look much healthier," he advises.